By: Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

-- Popping sensation with movement of the foot down and in and up and out.
+- Popping sensation with the movement of the foot down and in and up and out.

-- Appearance of the tendons in the front part of the ankle instead of in their normal position behind the fibula where they are not visible.
+- The appearance of the tendons in the front part of the ankle instead of in their normal position behind the fibula where they are not visible.

 - Frequent ankle sprains.